rust-lang/reference/src/abi.md

 The behavior of a call that is not valid is undefined.

 > [!NOTE]
-> When parameter or return types do not exactly match, they are converted as though by calling [`core::mem::transmute`].
-The representation and validity requirements of the type in the definition or return site still apply.
-For example, passing `0` to a function pointer `fn(u32)` that points to a function declared as `fn foo(x: NonZeroU32)` is undefined behavior.

-> [!NOTE]
 > The ABI tag `extern "Rust"` is the default when the `extern` keyword is not used (either to declare the function within an [`extern` block], or as a [function qualifier][extern functions]).
 Thus it is safe to call most functions that use simd types.